 The best place to fit a PIR is in the corner of a room.
 This ensures maximum coverage of the space as the device maps out its grid.

-Choke-points are areas that an intruder would have to walk through and so should be prioritised when installing PIRs.
+Choke-points are areas that an intruder would have to walk through.
 These could be entry doors or hallways.

 It’s easy to fall into the trap of keeping your security airtight downstairs whilst neglecting the upper floors.
-Intruders may enter through an upstairs window and so having PIRs installed at key choke-points on all floors can help secure against climbers.
+Intruders may enter through an upstairs window and so having PIRs installed on your second floor will protect against all eventualities.
+They also don’t intrude on your privacy, so you can install them in bedrooms.

 - Visible from windows

-Perhaps the most important thing to consider when deciding where to put your PIRs is whether they are visible from windows.
+Another important thing to consider when choosing a PIR location is whether they are visible from windows.
 Detecting an intruder is important but deterring them in the first place is better.

 Where not to place your sensor